 Are you ready for a good laugh?
 My plan for taking maternity leave with Daniel was to blog between contractions.
 Laughing so hard right now after… you know… birthing a baby.
 Blog posts were the last thing on my mind!

 So on the day he was born, after everyone had gone home, I blogged for the next day.
-That set in motion a habit I’d have for 8 months.
-I continued blogging 5 times a week because I thought that’s what you had to do to be successful.
+That set in motion a habit I’d have for eight months.
+I continued blogging five times a week because I thought that’s what you had to do to be successful.
 I had thankfully trained our photo editor and she was killing it, but I had no help on the business side of things.

-I’m so grateful for each and every one of those weddings and after 4 months of sleeping 1-3 hours total every night (he wasn’t the best sleeper), I remember a conversation I had with Isaac.
-We were driving somewhere — maybe home from a wedding and he was trying to convince me that I was sleep deprived.
+I’m so grateful for each and every one of those weddings and after four months of sleeping 1-3 hours total every night (he wasn’t the best sleeper), I remember a conversation I had with Isaac.
+We were driving somewhere — maybe home from a wedding and he was trying to convince me I was sleep deprived.

 I argued and argued and it wasn’t until he pulled up a scientific article on sleep deprivation that I realized something needed to change.
 I was running on adrenaline and it wasn’t going to last.
 Isaac encouraged me to take maternity leave and sleep.
 And once a friend of mine did the same thing, I made plans to take maternity leave later that year.